 Construction Management (CM) is a professional service that provides a project’s owner(s) with effective management of the project's schedule, cost, quality, safety, scope, and function.
 CM is compatible with all project delivery methods.
 No matter the setting, a construction manager’s responsibility is to the owner and to a successful project.

-At its core, a capital project is made up of three parties (excluding the CM):
+At its core, a capital project is made up of three parties (excluding the Construction Manager):

-- The General Contractor, who oversees day-to-day construction operations and manages specialized subcontractors.
+- The general contractor, who oversees day-to-day operations and manages subcontractors.